 5) Plan your finances

 And, coming up with a larger down payment for your home purchase means you will be applying for a lower mortgage amount, which means a lower amount of qualifying income is required.
-Be creative when considering sources for your down payment — This can come from your personal savings, company account (as aforementioned), withdrawal from an IRA, borrow from your 401K, ask family members for gift funds, or even sell unwanted “junk? that’s been cluttering up your closets, garage or attic.
+Be creative when considering sources for your down payment — This can come from your personal savings, company account (as aforementioned), withdrawal from an IRA, borrow from your 401K, ask family members for gift funds, or even sell unwanted belongings which have been cluttering up your closets, garage, or attic.

 As a caveat, mortgage programs do have rules as to the documentation of down payment funds, so make sure to discuss with your mortgage lender.